Race, Gender, and Sexuality Studies Department (ERS/RGS)

 • A Hmong and Hmong-American studies certificate (15-17 credits)

-All programs complement academic majors and/or career aspirations of students in a wide range of disciplines including communication studies; psychology; sociology; criminal justice; political science; public administration; history; health education; health promotion; health professions; economics; management; marketing; exercise and sport science; recreation management; therapeutic recreation; geography and earth science; biology; microbiology; and chemistry.
+All programs complement academic majors and/or career aspirations of students in a wide range of disciplines including communication studies; psychology; sociology; criminal justice; political science; public administration; history; public health and community health education; health professions; economics; management; marketing; exercise and sport science; outdoor, recreation, tourism and event management; recreational therapy; geography and environmental science; biology; microbiology; and chemistry.
 Minors are open to students in all schools and colleges within the university, and students can double major in RGSS along with a major in any college.
 The major and all minors take an interdisciplinary approach, integrating various concepts to provide a comprehensive perspective on the historic treatment and the contemporary experience of people from marginalized backgrounds in the United States.

 The department provides excellent one- on-one advising about courses and career development, and strongly encourages and facilitates student participation in internships that provide practical experience applying concepts, knowledge, and skills.